Carne en Bistec is a classic Colombian steak dish that is braised with tomatoes and onions, making it a simple and delicious weeknight dinner recipe.

 - medium bowl

-- large heavy skillet with a tight fitting lid: I use a 14 inch enamaled cast iron skillet with a lid and it is the perfect size, though a smaller one can work too.
+- large heavy skillet with a tight-fitting lid: I use a 14-inch enameled cast iron skillet with a lid that is perfect size, though a smaller one can work too.

 - wooden spoon